learn-js/learn-js.github.com/_posts/posts/2014-02-10-first-version-theming-with-ghost.md

 I just released the first version of _Theming with Ghost_!

+_Theming with Ghost_ is a book for learning to develop themes for Ghost using modern front-end development tools and workflows.

 You can buy it now, and for the next 48 hours it'll still be at the discounted rate of $15.

 This first release includes the first 4 chapters and the full source code for a theme example that's meant as a landing page and blog for a product.